hilton/hilton.github.com/blog/_posts/2025-09-09-shrink-your-backlog.md

 you might split them across five releases, and get early feedback from each increment.

 **To shrink your backlog, only move stories from the story map one release at a time**.
-Then you can limit the backlog to 5–10 days’ work, even when working on complex features in parallel.
+Then you can limit the backlog to upcoming work, even when working on complex features in parallel.
 It also reduces backlog changes when you update the user story map.

 ## Fix bugs first